An Agreement to Pay Alimony May Affect a Future Modification of Alimony in Arizona

 Mr. Chaney and Mrs. Chaney divorced in 1980.
 At the time, Mr. Chaney worked as a postal clerk earning about $1,200 a month.
 He also collected a military pension of $550 a month.
-Following trial, the court granted the divorce and, among other things, ordered a division of his military pension and his future civil service pension between he and Mrs. Chaney.
+Following trial, the court granted the divorce and, among other things, ordered a division of his military pension and his future civil service pension between him and Mrs. Chaney.

 The judge also awarded Mrs. Chaney spousal maintenance in the amount of $450 a month.
 Three years later, Mr. Chaney filed a petition requesting modification of the spousal maintenance award.
 He had retired and his pensions taken together totaled only $876 a month.
 He argued that the $450 per month spousal award was too much.